OSGeo/OSGeoLive-doc/doc/overview/tinyows_overview.rst

   :alt: digitizing
   :align: right

 TinyOWS is commonly used in conjunction with :doc:`MapServer <mapserver_overview>` to provide WFS-T and fast WFS services for :doc:`QGIS <qgis_overview>` and/or :doc:`OpenLayers <openlayers_overview>` clients.
-It is used in production in organisations around the world, including risk adverse government agencies.
+It is used in production in organisations around the world, including risk-averse government agencies.
 TinyOWS strictly implements the WFS 1.0 and 1.1 standards, and has passed all OGC CITE units tests (~ 1000 unit tests).

 Core Features